 The Umaid Bhawan Palace is nestled high above the Blue City of Jodhpur, looming over the vivid sky-blue buildings below.
-The palace is also one of the largest private residencies in the world, set amongst 26 acres of gardens.
+The palace is also one of the largest private residences in the world, set amongst 26 acres of gardens.

-The palace was designed by Edwardian architect Henry Lanchester, and is a fusion of eastern and western influences.
+The palace was designed by Edwardian architect Henry Lanchester and is a fusion of eastern and western influences.

 Are you feeling inspired and ready to get started?
 Please get in touch to begin planning your tailor-made Rajasthan tour.
 As a preferred partner of the Taj Group, we have fantastic discounts and complimentary extras to share with you.
 As a starting point, you might find our suggested Luxury Rajasthan Tour with Taj Hotels inspiring.
 Our Ultimate Luxury India Tour is fabulous, too.0